JS-RML/Learning-to-Grasp-by-Digging/README.md

 # Learning to Pick by Digging: Data-Driven Dig-Grasping

 ## 1. Overview
 In this work, we propose a learning-based method for bin picking, which aims at singulating and simultaneously picking the objects one by one from a random clutter.
 It illustrates a way of picking through a physical interaction between the robot's gripper and object clutter, which is essential to successful singulation (and subsequent picking), realized as a digging operation along a straight line.
 A gripper designed for this technique is capable of changing relative digit lengths such that the object being digged will not collide with the other finger.
-This repository provides the PyTorch implementation for training and testing the interactive picking strategy.
+This repository provides the PyTorch implementation for training and testing this interactive picking strategy.

 The following figure shows an overall process.
 Given a depth image, the robot learns a way of interaction (encoded in  the  score  map)  with  the  target  object  to  pick  up.
 The object (blue  block)  is rotated by the finger pushing it down to the clutter.
 <p align = "center">